VyZX: Formal Verification of a Graphical Quantum Language: The ZX Calculus

 We define a color-swapped \zxdiag as a \zxdiag with the same structure but changing every spider from Z to X and X to Z while preserving the angle.
 It can be shown that if a rule can be applied to a \zxdiag \(\text{zx}_1\) transforming it into \(\text{zx}_2\), then it can be applied to a color-swapped version of \(\text{zx}_1\) transforming it into a color-swapped \(\text{zx}_2\).
 With this in mind, we show any rule only for one color configuration, understanding that it applies to the color-swapped version.

 \paragraph{Only connectivity matters}

 Perhaps the most important meta-rule in the \zxcalc is that only connectivity matters (OCM).
 This means that wires can be arbitrarily deformed as long as the input and output order to the overall diagram is maintained.
+Note that this especially means that the overall diagram's matrix semantics maintain their dimensions while we allow diagram components to change their matrix dimensions.
 This rule is very powerful as it allows us to move diagrams into the most convenient form to apply rules to.
 Another important corollary of OCM is that it doesn't matter whether a wire is an input or output to a node.
-We show an example of OCM deformations in \Cref{fig:deform}.
+We convert inputs to outputs (and vice versa) by moving the wires over the spider and adding a cup ($\subset$) or cap ($\supset$) as appropriate.
+From a quantum information perspective, this corresponds to exchanging inputs and outputs by adding appropriate Bell states or Bell measurements.
+We show an example of OCM deformations in \Cref{fig:deform}, where we can observe a Bell measurement in the left diagram becoming a simple wire between the two central red spiders.
+The full set of rules generating OCM are given in \Cref{fig:ocm-rules}.